cwray-tech/cwray-tech/README.md

 # Chris Wray

 I’m a software engineer at a health and wellness startup called The St. James.
 I work primarily on our API, which serves four different frontends, and I also contribute to our web frontends.
-Our tech stack includes Laravel (PHP), MariaDB, and Redis on the backend, while on the frontend we use NuxtJS and Vue 3 with TypeScript.
-All of my work for The St. James is tracked in Bitbucket.

 I really enjoy building products that make people’s work easier.
 One project I had the privilege of spearheading and building is a nursery management application for my family’s farm.
 The app integrates with QuickBooks Desktop and manages nearly every aspect of the nursery—including inventory, sales, and customers.
 I continue to develop and support this app part-time.